 I am recognised by the Judges throughout the South West and have been commended by all.
 I am now, because of my reputation, being asked my opinion, being asked to arrange Drugs Tests, write Orders, Negotiate between parties and whether the case should be adjourned etc.

 How can a McKenzie Friend help?

 Your McKenzie Friend?

-AS of September 2020, i now have 4 years full time experience as a Paid McKenzie Friend / Legal Advisor.
+As of 2021, I now have 5 years full time experience as a professional McKenzie Friend / Legal Advisor.
 I am now recognised by Court Judges and my reputation is growing.

 I grew up in Surrey before moving to Bristol where I read Law at Bristol University gaining a Law LLB Honours degree in 1995.

 I progressed to pass my 'Bar' introductory exams to undertake the 1 year Bar Vocational Course at the 'Inns of Court School of Law', London, successfully passing the first stage and I was "Called" to the 'Bar' in 1996.

 My fees are substantially less than instructing a solicitor.

 So I am not a solicitor.
 If I was then my fees would be around £300 an hour.
 I